Cation-DNA outer sphere coordination in DNA polymorphism: Ions as inherent part of A- and C-complexes in low polarity solvents: ionophores P-cross and O4'-cross

+To check if the possibility for ions to coordinate with ionophores is critical for stability of the A- and C-complexes, we have obtained the free energy profiles for DNA decamers with ionophores P-cross and O4'-cross blocked.
+If we forbid the ions to form (inner and) outer sphere contacts with atoms OP1 and OP2 belonging to the four phosphates coordinating the ions in the 'jaws'{} of the A-complex (see Figure~\ref{fig-ions-in-major-minor-grooves}), then, in both the alcohol solutions, the local minimum for the A form disappears (variant 'no P-cross'; see Table~\ref{table-deltaUGS-WHAM}).

-For the DNA decamer, we have tested if the possibility for ions to coordinate with ionophores P-cross and O4'-cross is critical for stability of the A- and C-complexes.
-If we forbid Na$^+$ ions to form outer sphere contacts with O4' oxygen atoms in the minor groove, the local minimum for the C (and B) form on the free energy curves disappears not only in the ethanol solution, but also in the methanol solution (variant 'no O4'-cross'; see Table~\ref{table-deltaUGS-WHAM}).
+If we forbid Na$^+$ ions to form (inner and) outer sphere contacts with O4' oxygen atoms in the minor groove, the local minimum for the C form on the free energy curves disappears not only in the ethanol solution, but also in the methanol solution (variant 'no O4'-cross'; see Table~\ref{table-deltaUGS-WHAM}).
 The only minimum in the case 'no O4'-cross' in the alcohol solutions is the A-complex.
-In the water, the DNA remains in the B form (see Table~\ref{table-AC-helix-parameters}), because, in such a polar solution, the ions have no need to approach the DNA surface and to fill in the ionophores of the major groove.
-If we forbid the ions to form outer sphere contacts with atoms OP1 and OP2 belonging to the four phosphates coordinating the ions in the 'jaws'{} of the A-complex (see Figure~\ref{fig-ions-in-major-minor-grooves}), then, in both the alcohol solutions, the local minimum for the A form disappears (variant 'no P-cross'; see Table~\ref{table-deltaUGS-WHAM}).
+In the water, the DNA remains in the B form, because, in such a polar solution, the ions have no need to approach the DNA surface and to fill in the ionophores of the major groove.

-We also calculated the free energy profile in the ethanol solution for the 20-mer composed of two decamers.
-The amount of the solution in the cell for the 20-mer was three times greater than for the decamer.
-Another variant was the decamer in the same amount of solution as for the 20-mer.
-As expected \cite{2017-our-CG-DNA-model}, tripling the cell volume resulted in a decrease in the free energy of the C-complex relative to the A-complex because of the increase in the entropy of the ions (in the C complex, a larger number of ions are not in direct or outer sphere contacts with DNA).

-Blocking ionophore O4'-cross at the fixed reaction coordinate MGW=23\AA{} (C no O4'-cross) in the alcohol solutions creates a high-energy state in which the DNA molecule constantly switches between the C (B) and E forms.
-The E-DNA has been reported in experiment \cite{2000-E-DNA-Ho-1,2000-Dickerson-stable-intermediate-CAT}.
-This is a form intermediate between A and B, with north sugars (typical of the A form), negative parameter $Slide$ (as in the A form) and parameter $Roll$ close to zero (as in the B form) (see Table~\ref{table-AC-helix-parameters}).
+So we have seen that the A-complex does not exist without ions in ionophores P-cross.
+Analogously, the C-complex does not exist without ions in ionophores O4'-cross.
+These ions are an inherent part of the complexes in solution.
+As we will see later, the ions in other ionophores may also be crutial for the stability of the A-complex.